 I continued to offer Straw Dog Writes for the Straw Dog Writers’ Guild.
 Roughly forty people have signed up or attended at some point, The average attendance was four with a range of 1 to 9.
 Attendance was lower during the summer but a few loyal attendees came nearly every week.

 I set up and ran Wandering Shop Stories beginning in 2024.
 I have written a story fragment almost every day as a warm up exercise.
 We have four or five other participants nearly every day.
 In December the server we had used to operate the bot was scheduled to shut down, so I migrated to wandering.shop.
 Nearly 100 people have signed up for the feed.
-And in late November, I created a bot offer the prompt on Bluesky as well.
+And in late November, I created a bot to offer the prompt on Bluesky as well.

 I had two works published in 2024.
 The collected edition of Revin’s Heart came out from Water Dragon Publishing with the original seven novelettes plus three “side quests” — short stories from the perspective of other characters.
 I also had a short story, Always a Destroyer, selected for the anthology Romancing the Rainbow by Knight Writing Press.